 Reducing cost is a fundamental motivator for any savvy business owner.
 However, a recent report at Business.com might be the tipping point for those still on the fence about migrating their small business to the cloud.

 Small Businesses Double Profits by Switching to the Cloud

-Business.com reported in 2017 on the results of a study by software company Exact in collaboration with PB7 Research.
+Business.com reported in 2017 the results of a study by software company Exact in collaboration with PB7 Research.
 Beyond savings in IT cost, the study showed surprising results for companies that adopted the cloud.
-Not only did they double profit margins but these companies increased revenue growth by 25%.
+Not only did they double profit margins, but these companies increased revenue growth by 25%.
 Bear in mind that these represent the overall average results.
-Many companies reaped an even larger return on investment after moving to the cloud.
+Many companies reaped an even larger return on an investment after moving to the cloud.

 So how did the cloud work its magic to achieve these incredible numbers?